tandt53/hashnode-posts/state-management.md

 As can be seen from above code, the variables `a`, `b` and `result` are considered as states.
 - `a` and `b` are created and initialized in Arrange stage.
 - Then these variables are passed to `sum()` method of `CalculationPage`
-- After method consumes variables, it will return the `result`.
+- After method consumes variables, it will return `result`.
-- The returned values is compared with the expected value, so `expected` variable is created and instantiated but it is not a state.
+- The returned value is compared with the expected value, so `expected` variable is created and instantiated but it is not a state.

 ## Example 02
 Let's create a more complicated example.